Murtuzabharmal/Industrial-Cybersecurity-/README.md

 After the network setup, a red team conducted white-box testing to evaluate its security.
 The testing revealed no significant vulnerabilities, demonstrating the effectiveness of the security measures implemented.
 The only exception was a few open ports, which were continuously monitored to prevent any potential exploitation.
 This rigorous testing and monitoring affirm that the network is well-protected against external threats while maintaining operational efficiency.

+Note: Unfortunately, I don't have the source file for this project because I built it on Proxmox.